About Your Bill

 We accept American Express, Discover Card, MasterCard and Visa as well as personal check, cashier's check and money order.

 You can request information about the estimated charges of your hospital or professional services.
-Please do not hesitate to ask for information.
 The actual charge may be more or less than the estimate depending on the type and extent of care that you and your provider determine is needed.
 All of our usual and customary charges for our services are contained in our "charge master."
 Your charges will depend on the actual services rendered, not on the estimate.

 Providence Medical Centers are contracted with most major health plans, including HMOs, PPOs, EPOs, PPS, Medicare and Medi–Cal.
 Please contact your health plan for verification of coverage.